Techtonica/curriculum/roadmap.md

 - Describe the different parts of the "Box" model
 - Effectively use the display property

 ## Giving Presentations

+**Apprentices will be able to**:
+- Write and deliver a short presentation on a topic of their choice

 ## Bootstrap